Today’s hot topic: Mary Ruth Organics Lawsuit.

 Frequently Asked Questions (FAQs):

-Ans: Two lots of Liquid Probiotic for Infants were voluntarily recalled by MaryRuth Organics in 2021.
-This is because the product has the Pseudomonas aeruginosa bacteria (indicated on the FDA Recall Notice).
+Two lots of Liquid Probiotic for Infants were voluntarily recalled by MaryRuth Organics in 2021.
+This is because the product has the Pseudomonas aeruginosa (as indicated in the FDA Recall Notice).

-Ans: Through December 2024 or 2025, no case of class action exists.
-So, there are no cases of product safety or Product recall cases as per the FDA and the Better Business Bureau, like the one against MaryRuth Organics or any other supplement company.
+Through December 2024 or 2025, no case of class action exists.
+So, there are no product safety or Product recall cases, as per the FDA and the Better Business Bureau, such as the one against MaryRuth Organics or any other supplement company.

 0 Reply